 Breville BDC450 Precision Brewer Coffee Maker

 This really is a discovery in the modern coffee-brewing world.
-James Hoffmann (World Barista Champion 2007) has been using this machine for over two years, and loves it.
+James Hoffmann (World Barista Champion 2007) has been using this coffee maker for over two years, and loves it.

 The Breville Precision Brewer coffee maker has advanced settings for coffee preparation.
 There are 6 modes: Gold, Fast, Strong, Iced, Cold Brew, and My Brew.
 The last mode allows you to set the coffee preparation manually to get the exact drink you want.

-However, the most important feature is that this coffee maker has a 60 oz water container.
-This is really very large and is enough to brew 12 cups before refilling.
+However, the most important feature is that this coffee maker has a 60 oz water reservoir.
+This is really very large and is enough to brew 12 cups of coffee before refilling.
 It is a great choice for an office or for a big family.

-While this machine is made of cheaper materials and has a simple design, its functionality will satisfy all your coffee needs.
+While this coffee maker is made of cheaper materials and has a simple design, its functionality will satisfy all your coffee needs.

-The water tank has a capacity of 44 oz.
+The water reservoir has a capacity of 44 oz.
 This is enough to make 8 cups of coffee, and it only takes 6 minutes to brew 8 cups.

 As with other automatic pour-over coffee makers, a showerhead is used here.
 This way, the coffee grounds are evenly saturated.
 The hot water from pours directly into the ground coffee and the brewed coffee makes its way into the carafe.

-Another advantage of this coffee machine is its pre-infusion mode.
+Another advantage of this coffee maker is its pre-infusion mode.
 This allows you to pause the water flow and allow the ground coffee to bloom for a better taste.

 For more than 45 years, Technivorm Moccamaster has specialized exclusively in the production of professional coffee makers.
 The Technivorm Moccamaster KBT Coffee Brewer is the premium choice for lovers of pour-over coffee who want automatic brewing.